-Artisans and artists are rarely recognized as drivers of economic activity, but the artisan economy is the second largest income opportunity in developing countries, after agriculture.
+Artisans and artists are rarely recognized as drivers of economic activity, but the artisan economy is the second-largest income opportunity in developing countries, after agriculture.
 Globally, the artisan economy is an estimated $32 billion/year industry.
-Beyond driving economic activity, the artisan sector preserves culturally rooted skills and traditions passed on through generations and centuries.
-Investing in artists and artisans means investing in a form of economic development that has deep meaning rooted in the uniqueness of people and their cultures.
+Beyond driving economic activity, the artisan sector preserves culturally-rooted skills and traditions passed on through generations and centuries.
+Investing in artists and artisans means investing in a form of economic development that has a deep meaning rooted in the uniqueness of people and their cultures.
 When the artisan sector is harnessed to its full potential, it can create jobs, increase incomes, and foster sustainable community growth.
-Thus our Artisan Market Access Program, called Handmade by Friendship Bridge.

 Challenges for Artisans